Teoscar Hernández Player Props: Mariners vs. Athletics

-Teoscar Hernandez -- with a slugging percentage of .487 in his past 10 games, including four home runs -- will be in action for the Seattle Mariners against the Oakland Athletics, with Mason Miller on the mound, on May 2 at 9:40 PM ET.
+The Seattle Mariners, including Teoscar Hernandez (.128 batting average in his past 10 games), take on starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Wednesday at 9:40 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Blue Jays.
+He had a hitless showing in his last game (0-for-4) against the Athletics.

 Teoscar Hernández Game Info & Props vs. the Athletics